palantir/conjure/docs/spec/source_files.md

 ---|:---:|---
 type | [ConjureType][] | **REQUIRED**.
 The name of the type of the field.
 It MUST be a type name that exists within the Conjure definition. docs | [DocString][] | Documentation for the type.
+[CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation. deprecated | `string` | Documentation for why this field is deprecated.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.

 ## UnionTypeDefinition
 Definition for a union complex data type.